Last Modified: September 23, 2015

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

 Radiation recall is when the administration of a medication causes a skin reaction that looks like a sunburn (redness, swelling, soreness, peeling skin) in areas where radiation was previously given.
 Notify your oncology team if you notice this side effect.
 Treatment can include topical steroid ointments and a delay in your next chemotherapy dose.
-Read the Radiation Recall Tip Sheet for more information.

-This drug can affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
-Women may experience menopausal effects including hot flashes and vaginal dryness - read more about coping with vaginal dryness.
+This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
+Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe your sperm is affected.
+Effective birth control is necessary during treatment and for 6 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.
-See OncoLink's section on sexuality for helpful tips for dealing with these side effects.
+You should consult with your healthcare team before breastfeeding while receiving this medication.